RainMaker1707/C2_prompt/README.md

 As there is no analyze specified the LLM choose the most appropriate on its own to compute the result.
 This will be corrected soon.\
 Verbosity value may be ignored by the LLM, I don't know why for now.

+This version as been tested on HTTP session and it is the first version that detect an infection in not seen data.\
+This version seems to provide good results and consistency on Sliver HTTP session detection.